 - Data sharing – including APIs containing all necessary information about individual payor/payees and single sign-ins for multiple platforms

 Future areas ASIG plans to address include portability for consumers and businesses to open accounts, along with directories enabling payments by virtue of an email address, similar to the Zelle payment service.
-The ASIG also wants to ensure that “unbanked” individuals and smaller business entities are included in API standardization.
+The ASIG also wants to ensure that “unbanked” individuals and smaller business entities benefit from API standardization.
 For the former, that may involve providing services for people without a bank account as easily as those with demand deposit accounts.
 For the latter, standardized APIs should lessen the gap for payment functionality between small and large businesses.
 Once standardization occurs, all financial institutions are equally accessible.
 ASIG wants to coordinate all API standardization efforts to avoid duplication by other parties, so that there is indeed a standard and not duplicate versions of the same intention.

 Further 2017 ASIG meetings take place August 24 in Atlanta and October 11 in New York City.
 The ASIG will provide updates both to inform the financial services industry of its progress and to elicit feedback from interested groups.